salihgueler/keyboard_puzzle_dartpad_workshop/step_06/instructions.md

   }
 ```

-We created the `FocusNode`s as we created them before.
-Now we will add them to the `Wrap` widget and to make it part of the Widget tree.
-For that, we will use `Focus` widget.
+You created the `FocusNode`s as you created them before.
+Now you will add them to the `Wrap` widget and to make it part of the Widget tree.
+For that, you will use `Focus` widget.
 Focus is a widget that manages a `FocusNode` to allow keyboard focus to be given to this widget and its descendants.

-Let's wrap our `Wrap` widgets with Focus and assign the `FocusNode`s created for them.
+Let's wrap your `Wrap` widgets with Focus and assign the `FocusNode`s created for them.

 ```dart
 class _GameState extends State<Game> {